geoserver/geoserver/doc/en/user/source/styling/sld-extensions/composite-blend.rst

 ...............

 The destination is retained only in areas where the destination is transparent.
-This is basically a reverse mask, compared to destination-in
+This is basically a reverse mask, compared to destination-in.

 .. list-table::